 FanDuel debuted in 2009 as a futures market prediction game.
 The platform transitioned to its current form as a daily fantasy sports platform in July 2009.

 Much like DraftKings, FanDuel offers multi-million-dollar prize pools on DFS contests across numerous sports.
 The flagship DFS contest at FanDuel, the Sunday Million, runs weekly during NFL season and carries a first-place prize of $1 million.

-New players earn a $5 free credit bonus after making their first deposit at FanDuel.
-FanDuel also offers a $10 referral bonus for each new player referred to the platform.
+For existing members, FanDuel also offers a $10 bonus for each new player referred to the platform.

 How To Play At FanDuel

 The FanDuel DFS platform is available as a mobile app for both iOS and Android users.

 For iOS devices, the FanDuel mobile app can be found as a free download in the App Store.
 Android device users can find the app in the Google Play store.
 Both apps are also available for download directly through FanDuel’s website.

 The full slate of FanDuel’s DFS contests can also be accessed on a desktop browser.

 Both FanDuel and DraftKings present a myriad of DFS contests across numerous sports.
 Players preferring large-field tournaments with lower buy-ins might prefer FanDuel over DraftKings.

 Other brands on the US DFS scene include MonkeyKnifeFight.
 This platform is regulated to operate legally in more than 30 states.